deCIFer: Crystal Structure Prediction from Powder Diffraction Data using Autoregressive Language Models: Methods

 \section{Methods}

-Consider a crystal structure in CIF (text input) format that is tokenized into a sequence of length $T_i$: $\xbf^i = (x^i_1,x^i_2, \dots, x^i_{T_i})$ (see Appendix~\ref{sup-sec:cif_tokenization} for details on tokenization).
-The corresponding scattering pattern, which in our case is the PXRD pattern denoted by $\ybf^i$, is a continuous-valued vector representing the intensity profile of the scattering pattern.
-The dataset then consists of pairs of CIFs and PXRD patterns, $\Dcal = [(\xbf^i,\ybf^i)]_{i=1}^{N}$.
-Given this dataset, we want to minimize the negative conditional log-likelihood over the training data:
+Consider a crystal structure represented in the CIF format, tokenized into a sequence of length $T_i$: $\mathbf{x}^i = (x_1^i, x_2^i, \dots, x_{T_i}^i)$ (see Appendix~\ref{sup-sec:cif_tokenization} for details).
+The corresponding PXRD pattern, denoted by $\mathbf{y}^i$, is a continuous-valued vector encoding the intensity profile of the diffraction pattern.
+Our dataset thus comprises pairs of CIF sequences and their corresponding PXRD patterns: $\mathcal{D} = [(\mathbf{x}^i, \mathbf{y}^i)]_{i=1}^{N}$.
+Our objective is to minimize the negative conditional log-likelihood over this training data:

-This is achieved using a conditional autoregressive model $f_\Thetabf(\cdot)$ with trainable parameters $\Thetabf$ based on the transformer architecture~\citep{vaswani2017attentionneed}.
-Our autoregressive model, deCIFer, generates structures in CIF format when conditioned with an initial prompt and the PXRD data.
+This is accomplished through the transformer-based conditional autoregressive model $f_{\boldsymbol{\Theta}}(\cdot)$, termed \textit{deCIFer}.
+Given PXRD data, deCIFer generates crystal structures in the CIF format autoregressively.

-\paragraph{PXRD Conditioning:} The PXRD data can be seen as the structural fingerprint of the structures in CIFs.
-We use this PXRD data to steer the CSP by using it as a conditioning input to our model.
+\textbf{PXRD Conditioning:} PXRD data explicitly encodes structural fingerprints of crystal structures.
+We leverage PXRD as a direct conditioning input to guide our CSP.

-Following the standard procedure in materials chemistry, for each CIF, we generate the discrete diffraction peak data, given as the set $\Pcal = \{(q_k,i_k)\}_{k=1}^n$ using \texttt{ pymatgen}~\citep{Ong2013}.
-During the model training, $\Pcal$ is transformed into the PXRD data, $\ybf$, using different simulated experimental conditions.
-Formally, let $\Tcal$ be a set of transformations that can be applied to each $\Pcal$.
+Using standard crystallographic procedures, we generate discrete diffraction peaks from CIF structures, represented as the set $\mathcal{P} = \{(q_k, i_k)\}_{k=1}^{n}$, via \texttt{pymatgen}~\citep{Ong2013}.
+These peaks are transformed into continuous PXRD patterns, $\mathbf{y}$, under synthetic experimental conditions.
+Formally, let $\mathcal{T}$ represent a set of transformations applied to $\mathcal{P}$.

-The family of transformations used in this work are designed to closely mimic the experimental conditions.
-We define a distribution of transformations $\Tcal$ such that each $\tau \sim \Tcal$ comprises 1) a random peak broadening with full width at half maximum (FWHM) $\sim\mathcal{U}(0.001, 0.100)$ and 2) additive noise with variance $\sigma_{\mathrm{noise}}^2\sim\mathcal{U}(0.001, 0.050)$.
-Concretely, each $\tau$ is the composition of these two steps, and new values for broadening and noise are sampled on each draw, $\ybf = \tau(\Pcal)$.
-Hence for each CIF, the PXRD pattern is transformed slightly differently every time it appears during training.
-Later for evaluation, we use $\tau_{\mathrm{fixed}}$ with manually specified parameters to test the robustness of the models.
-The \textit{clean} transformation $\tau_0$ fixes FWHM = $0.05$ and $\sigma_{\mathrm{noise}}^2=0$.
-Examples from $\Tcal$ on a PXRD are shown in Figure~\ref{noise_broadeness_levels} (in Appendix).

-\paragraph{Conditioning Model:} A multi-layered perceptron (MLP) $f_\Phibf(\ybf)$ with trainable parameters $\Phibf$ is used to embed the PXRD data into a learnt vector $\ebf = f_\Phibf(\ybf) \in \mathbb{R}^D$.
-This embedding is inserted at the start of the tokenized CIF sequence as a conditioning signal.
-Joint training of the conditioning network, $f_\Phibf$, and the autoregressive model, $f_\Thetabf$, enables the integration of structural information from the PXRD profiles during the generation of CIFs.
-This joint training along with transformations to the PXRD data results in the final training objective $\Lcal(\Xbf|\Ybf;\Thetabf,\Phibf)$.